GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

    You can specify the color by typing in the name of it, such as `blue`, by specifying the rgb configuration, or by giving    a hexadecimal representation.
 You can find more information on how colors work in CSS [here]
    (https://www.w3schools.com/css/css_colors.asp).
 1. Next you'll create a box to hold the links to other pages.
-Add the following code your `CSS` file.
+Add the following code to your `CSS` file.

     ```css
     ul {